Mnuchin announces sanctions against 9 individuals

-WASHINGTON (AP) — Treasury Secretary Steven Mnuchin says that the United States and six other Middle East countries are taking action to expose and disrupt terrorist activities being conducted by the Taliban and Iran to undermine the government of Afghanistan.
+WASHINGTON (AP) — Treasury Secretary Steven Mnuchin announced Tuesday that the United States and six other Middle East countries are taking action to expose and disrupt terrorist activities being conducted by the Taliban and Iran to undermine the government of Afghanistan.

-Mnuchin says the seven countries have designated nine individuals associated with the Taliban and their Iranian sponsors for sanctions.
-The seven nations make up the Terrorist Financing Targeting Center which has an operations center in Saudi Arabia.
+In the announcement from Riyadh, Saudi Arabia, Mnuchin said the seven countries had designated nine individuals associated with the Taliban and their Iranian sponsors for sanctions.
+The seven nations make up the Terrorist Financing Targeting Center, which has an operations center in Saudi Arabia.

 Mnuchin met with the crown prince of Saudi Arabia on Monday after announcing last week that he would not attend an investment conference in Saudi Araba following the death of a journalist in the Saudi consulate in Turkey.